Leicester scheme for the admission arrangements for pupils to schools 2023/24

 This scheme for admission to school will ensure that every parent resident in Leicester who has applied on time for their child to start school, at the normal entry points, receives a single offer of a school place.

 1.2.
-In order to provide every parent with an offer of one place Leicester City Council will be working collaboratively with the governing bodies of voluntary aided, free schools, trust schools and academies in the city and the neighbouring local authority of Leicestershire.
+To provide every parent with a single offer of a school place offer, Leicester City Council will be working collaboratively with the governing bodies of voluntary aided, free schools, academies in the city and neighbouring local authorities.

 1.4.
-The scheme for admission arrangements will not affect the duty of the governing bodies of academies, voluntary aided, trust and free schools to set and apply their own admission arrangements.
+This scheme will not affect the duty of the governing bodies of academies, voluntary aided and free schools to set and apply their own admission arrangements.

 1.5.
-Children with an Education, Health and Care (EHC) Plan are not covered by this scheme.
+Children with an Education, Health and Care Plan (EHCP) are not covered by this scheme.
 They will be given priority admission over all others.

 2.1.
 All applications from Leicester residents for admission to any school must be made on the online common application form available on our admissions website.

 2.2.
-Parents of children attending Leicester primary, infant or junior schools will be given details of how to apply by their school, at the beginning of their final year.
+Parents of year 6 children, residing in Leicester City and attending Leicester primary or junior schools will be given details of how to apply by their school, at the beginning of Year 5.
+Children transferring to a junior school will be given details of how to apply at the beginning of Year 2 by the infant school.
 For those starting school in reception, details are posted to early year settings.

 2.3.
 Parents who reside outside Leicester should apply to their home authority i.e. the authority to whom they pay their council tax.

 2.4.
-Leicester resident parents can state a maximum of three preferences, in their rank order, at any one time for any combination of the following schools:
+Leicester resident parents can state a maximum of four preferences, in their rank order, at any one time for any combination of the following schools:

 - Voluntary Controlled